mjbots/moteus/docs/reference/configuration.md

 If the motor temperature reaches this value, a fault is triggered and all torque is stopped.

+## `servo.fault_position_error`

+If finite, a fault is triggered when the absolute position control error exceeds this value.
+The position control error is the difference between the commanded and measured position in revolutions.
+If set to `nan` (the default), no fault is triggered.

+## `servo.fault_velocity_error`

+If finite, a fault is triggered when the absolute velocity control error exceeds this value.
+The velocity control error is the difference between the commanded and measured velocity in revolutions per second.
+If set to `nan` (the default), no fault is triggered.

 ## `servo.flux_brake_margin_voltage`

 Selects the flux braking point relative to the currently configured `servo.max_voltage`.  `flux braking point = max_voltage - flux_brake_margin_voltage`.